With all these house-moving costs adding up, the thought of paying high solicitor fees for buying or selling a house can push you over the edge.

 You’ll then pay them the final cost of conveyancing once the sale of the house is complete.
 However, you may need to pay for some additional things like local searches before then.

-If you’re buying a house, you’ll have to pay for the conveyancing searches upfront.
-This is because the relevant authority will require payment before they produce the search results.
+If you’re buying a house, you’ll have to pay for the conveyancing searches upfront because the authority will need payment prior to producing the search results.
 You will also have to pay your conveyancing fees throughout the process and upon completion.

 No matter when you’re required to pay your conveyancing costs to your solicitor, always make sure you ask for a breakdown of the quote and find out about any hidden or additional fees.